americanexpress/iguazu/README.md

 ## Usage
 Iguazu exports a Higher Order Component (HOC) `connectAsync` similar to React Redux's `connect`.
 Instead of taking a `mapStateToProps` function, it takes a `loadDataAsProps` function.
 It should return a map where each key is the name of a prop that will contain some asynchronous data and the value is the load function that will load that data if it is not already loaded.
 The load function must synchronously return an object with the keys `data`, `status`, `error`, and `promise`.
 The key `data` should be the data returned from the asynchronous call.
 The key `status` should be either `loading` to signal the asynchronous call is in flight or `complete` to signal it has returned.
 The key `error` should be a truthy value if there was an error while loading.
 The key `promise` should be the promise of the asynchronous call.

 For each key defined in the `loadDataAsProps` function, the HOC will pass a prop to the wrapped component that contains the data.
-It will also pass two function props, `isLoading` and `loadedWithErrors`, which will tell you if any of the async props are still loading or loaded with errors respecitively.
+It will also pass two function props, `isLoading` and `loadedWithErrors`, which will tell you if any of the async props are still loading or loaded with errors respectively.
 If you are only interested in a subset of async props, you can pass an array of the props names as the first argument.
 There will also be a prop named `loadErrors` that maps the load error, if there is one, for each prop.
 You can use this if you want to more granularly dig into what failed.

 Example: